 - Processes are in place and are well-documented – from operations to human resources to accounting to project management; a veritable “users manual” for your company.

 - Accounting – you can show clean financials: all records are up-to-date and accurate, accounts receivable and payable are current, taxes are paid, personal expenses are separate from business expenses; it would be prudent to have the financial component vetted by an outside firm.
+To ensure financial records are all in order, reaching out to the likes of accounting firms in nyc can help a business’s tax preparation and bookkeeping.

 - Legal – if possible, any outstanding legal issues should be be resolved; remaining issues will require disclosure.